-We propose a general framework of mass transport between vector-valued measures, which will be called simultaneous transport.
-The new framework is motivated by the need to transport resources of different types simultaneously, i.e., in single trips, from specified origins to destinations.
-In terms of matching, one needs to couple two groups, e.g., buyers and sellers, by equating supplies and demands of different goods at the same time.
+We propose a general framework of mass transport between vector-valued measures, which will be called simultaneous optimal transport (SOT).
+The new framework is motivated by the need to transport resources of different types simultaneously, i.e., in single trips, from specified origins to destinations; similarly, in economic matching, one needs to couple two groups, e.g., buyers and sellers, by equating supplies and demands of different goods at the same time.
 The mathematical structure of simultaneous transport is very different from the classic setting of optimal transport, leading to many new challenges.
 The Monge and Kantorovich formulations are contrasted and connected.
-Existence and uniqueness of the simultaneous transport and duality formulas are established, and a notion of Wasserstein distance in this setting is introduced.
-In particular, the duality theorem gives rise to a labour market equilibrium model where each worker has several types of skills and each firm seeks to employ these skills at different levels.
+Existence conditions and duality formulas are established.
+More interestingly, by connecting SOT to a natural relaxation of martingale optimal transport (MOT), we introduce the MOT-SOT parity, which allows for explicit solutions of SOT in many interesting cases.